masnjman/DSMarkdownChallenge/README.md

 ---
 ### Fil loves playing with scissors
 [![Scissors](Scissors.jpg)](https://en.wikipedia.org/wiki/Scissors)
-Fill finds a lot of joy in making [origami](https://en.wikipedia.org/wiki/Origami)
+Fil finds a lot of joy in making [origami](https://en.wikipedia.org/wiki/Origami)
 But he is not very good at it so he often uses scissors to help him with his projects.
 Here is a list of Fils favorite oragami projects from most to least
 1. Paper boat